xintai5/GitTutorial/README.md

 ### Stashing a File

-To save the changes you have made on a file that you are currently working on, use this command: `$ git stash`
+To save the changes you have made on a file that you are currently working on, use this command: `$ git stash` This will save the changes from the file you're working on by putting it into a stack.

 ### List of Stashes

-To view the list of stashes that you have made so far, use this command: `$ git stash list`
+To view the list of stashes that you have made so far, use this command: `$ git stash list` The most recent stash is listed at the top and you can view the message you created.

 To stash a file with a message, use this command: `$ git stash save "stash message"`